The updated 2021 guide

 Motion sensor detects when your equipment is moving

-The data logger can use an embedded 3-axis accelerometer sensor to measure the amount of acceleration due to gravity.
-The 3- axis accelerometer is based on movement, direction and speed.
+With an embedded 3-axis accelerometer sensor, a data logger can measure the amount of acceleration due to gravity.
+The 3-axis accelerometer is based on movement, direction and speed.
 Therefore, it can be used to detect when and in what direction an asset or equipment is moving.

 The IoT data logger can trigger an alarm when an asset is moving.
 This is very useful in case of theft.

 Utilization measures the use of equipment

 Utilization is a software feature which is intended to manage and optimize operational behavior by measuring actual working hours and performance of assets and equipment.
-It enables you to know when and where an asset is working or when it is in idle time.
+It enables you to know when and where an asset is working or when it is idle.

-Optimize your business by monitoring and controlling unauthorized use of your assets or secure that they are operating as intended.
+This feature can optimize your business through monitoring and controlling unauthorized use of your assets or securing that they are operating as intended.
 The knowledge of asset utilization can greatly improve operations and reduces costs.

 Movement is often the logical prerequisite for when utilization is determined, such as when a vibratory plate compactor is in motion.
 However, it can also be determined by light and temperature.
 If a generator is warm, it will be defined as being in use, or if the data logger is exposed to light, it is in use too.

 Shock sensor detects G-force